zhulik/aiosyncthing/README.md

 #### [status](https://docs.syncthing.net/rest/db-status-get.html)
 Returns a dict with the folder status or raises `syncthing.exceptions.SyncthingError`.
-If the folder id is unknown to the server, `syncthing.exceptions.Error` will be raised.
+If the folder id is unknown to the server, `syncthing.exceptions.UnknownFolderError` will be raised.

 ```python
 await client.database.status(folder_id) # eg: 'GXWxf-3zgnU'